dr-matt-smith/php-symfony-6-book/00_content/part02/chapter06_entity_classes.md

 NOTE: This is a shorter way of writing the old `doctrine` command: `php bin/console doctrine:migrations:diff`

-A migrations SQL file should have been created in `/src/Migrations/...php`:
+A migrations SQL script, similar to the following should have been created in `/Migrations/...php`:

 ```php
     namespace DoctrineMigrations;